mollaahmadi/mollaahmadi.github.io/_posts/2016-11-05-headless-selenium-testing-with-python-and-phantomjs.md

 sitemap:
   lastmod: 2016-11-05
 ---
 [PhantomJS](http://phantomjs.org/) is one of the best headless Webkits.
+To install on ubuntu follow these instructions:

 * install phantomjs